joeWatersDev/joeWatersDev/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 Computer science and programming teacher.
 Building curriculum for the next generation of developers and CS researchers.
-Exploring the world of data and growing my skillset.
+Exploring the world of data and continually growing.

 ### 🧠 What I'm Learning:
 [DataTalks Data Engineering Course](https://github.com/DataTalksClub/data-engineering-zoomcamp)